 I know we've seen that happen - people with kids walking around disappointed because places are closing up.
 Or have already closed!

 You may know - or have heard: Arizona, it's a DRY heat!
 That is true.
 And it can make a big difference.
 Especially when you remember to stay out of the sun as much as possible.
 Keep in the shade when you can!
 And stay well hydrated.
 What you might not have realized though, is that elevation matters!

 Elevation makes a big difference here!
 Tombstone is just over 4,540 feet.
 That's a little more than 2,150 feet higher than Tucson's elevation.
 It's a bit more than 3,450 feet higher than the elevation of Phoenix.

-The higher you go around Arizona, the lower the temperatures will be!
+The higher you go traveling around Arizona, the lower the temperatures will be!
 In general, in the summer, Tombstone is about 8 to 10 degrees lower than Tucson.
-It can be up to 15 or 18 degrees lower than Phoenix!
+It can be up to 15 or 18 degrees lower (meaning: cooler) than Phoenix!

-So overall - if it's possible for you, I would recommend Autumn or Winter for your travel time to Tombstone.
+So overall - if it's possible for you, we would recommend Autumn or Winter for your travel planning, to come to Tombstone.
 Temperatures are mostly in the 70s and 60s then.
 And it's usually sunny, with an occasional refreshing shower.

 Many people do take summertime for their vacations, though.
 So if it must be a summer visit, because of school vacations, etc., we have another suggestion!
 A great time for your travel to Tombstone Arizona is during the Monsoon season.